jstedfast/MailKit/README.md

 * POP3 Client
   * Supports all of the SASL mechanisms listed above.
   * Also supports authentication via APOP and USER/PASS.
-  * Supports SSL-wrapped connections via the "pop3s" protocol.
+  * Supports SSL-wrapped connections via the "pops" protocol.
   * Supports the STLS extension.
   * Supports client SSL/TLS certificates.
   * Supports the UIDL command.